 Your Well will have a standing water level.
 This is the level that the water will fill to if you left it alone and were not pumping water out.
-When you start pumping water then the water level in the Will go down while waiting for more water to seep through the soil to replace the water you are pumping out.
+When you start pumping water then the water level in the Well will go down while waiting for more water to seep through the soil to replace the water you are pumping out.
 Ideally you want to locate the pump so that it is under water for most of the time.
 It won't however be underwater all the time if you are pumping water out at a higher rate than the Well is able to produce.
 For Wells with only 1 GPM flow rate then this will probably often be the case, but this is just the reality of a low flow Well and you just have to accept that.
 Submersible pumps are actually fairly hardy these days so they still provide a fairly long life even if they do spend a lot of their time just sucking air.

 Well-HeadAfter the Well has been drilled and the submersible pump has been installed, this is what it looks like.
 You can see the steel Well pipe casing coming up above the ground.
 In the picture you also see the pump saver box mounted on a nearby post (read details below).
 The grey pipe going to the top of the Well casing pipe is the power feed.
 The water pipe comes out through the wall of the casing about 3 feet below ground level to avoid it freezing in the winter.